Parametric Retrieval-Augmented Generation using Latent Routing of LoRA Adapters: Introduction

-We conduct extensive experiments to evaluate the effectiveness of our proposed method.
-Specifically, we evaluate our method on QA tasks, including 2wikimultihopQA (2WQA) \citep{ho2020constructing}, HotpotQA \cite{yang2018hotpotqa}, PopQA \cite{mallen2022not}, and ComplexWebQuestions\cite{talmor2018web}.
-The experimental results demonstrate that our proposed method outperforms existing strong PRAG baselines, achieving state-of-the-art results on several benchmarks.
+These expected advantages are confirmed in our experiments.
+We evaluate our method on QA tasks on the following datasets: 2wikimultihopQA (2WQA) \citep{ho2020constructing}, HotpotQA \cite{yang2018hotpotqa}, PopQA \cite{mallen2022not}, and ComplexWebQuestions\cite{talmor2018web}.
+The experimental results demonstrate that Poly-PRAG outperforms the existing strong PRAG baselines both in storage and inference efficiency and in effectiveness.

 The main contributions of this paper are as follows: